Home » Parent PLUS Loans

 Here are some other potential problems borrowers can run into when using the Parent PLUS double consolidation loophole:

 • One loan servicer recognizes there's another consolidation going on at the same time.
-A lot of times, Parent PLUS borrowers are submitting two paper applications to consolidate two different bundles of loans to two different loan servicers.
-If one of the servicers panics and pauses the process, you just need to call and ask that they proceed forward with the consolidation since you're consolidating totally different loans.
+Often, Parent PLUS borrowers submit two paper applications to consolidate two different bundles of loans to two different loan servicers.
+If one of the servicers panics and pauses the process, you need to call and ask that they proceed with the consolidation since you're consolidating different loans.

 • The loan servicer might incorrectly flag the final step.
 When you're consolidating two consolidations together, the servicer might tell you that you can't consolidate two direct consolidated unsubsidized loans.
 However, this is wrong.
 If this happens to you, call the servicer and ask that they reprocess and look at the file again.

-• Your income-driven repayment application might be denied when signing up for the SAVE plan.
-If you do an online consolidation application for the final consolidation, it won't give you the option to choose the new SAVE plan since you've had Parent PLUS loans in the past (which is incorrect based on current legislation).
-Therefore, you'll need to select the Standard 10-Year Plan as a placeholder, and then submit a paper IDR application.
-If your IDR application is rejected, you'll need to reapply or call the loan servicer to explain that you did double consolidation, therefore, your last consolidation didn't include any Parent PLUS loans so you are in fact eligible for SAVE.
-You might have to escalate to management until you're able to get approved for the SAVE plan.
+• Your income-driven repayment application might be denied when signing up for the IBR plan.
+If your IDR application is rejected, you'll need to reapply or call the loan servicer to explain that you did double consolidation, whereas your last consolidation didn't include any Parent PLUS loans, so you are, in fact, eligible for IBR.
+You might have to escalate to management until you're able to get approved for the IBR plan.

 Again, Parent PLUS double consolidation has a whole process with many potential hurdles.
 But these pain points can be minimized by watching the video above or scheduling a consult with our team.